mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

-_**Web (3/Short Rest).**_ _Ranged Weapon Attack:_ +4 to hit, range 15/30 ft., one creature. _Hit:_ The target is Restrained by webbing.
+_**Web (1/Short or Long Rest).**_ _Ranged Weapon Attack:_ +4 to hit, range 15/30 ft., one creature. _Hit:_ The target is Restrained by webbing.
 As an Action, the Restrained target can make a DC 11 Strength check, bursting the webbing on a success.
 The webbing can also be attacked and destroyed (AC 10; HP 2; vulnerability to Fire; immunity to Bludgeoning, Poison, and Psychic).

 ### Level 3